Convez/LanShare/README.md

 LANshare is a .NET desktop application for sending and receiving files through LAN.

-It was developed as project for the course "Programmazione di Sistema" at Politecnico di Torino.

 It's main features are:

 * send and receive files and folders